 My Payment Has Not Been Credited - What Should I Do?

-The first step is checking your records.
+The first step is to check your records.
 The most common error is an incorrect entry of the payment date.
-If the payment day is accurate, contact the merchant to see whether they've received payment.
+If the payment date is accurate, contact the merchant to see whether they've received payment.
 If the date is found to be correct and all merchant payment information is correct, we'll submit a payment inquiry for a review of your payment history.

 Can I Get A Copy Of A Payment Check?

 Yes, you can get a copy of your payment check for a small fee.
 Contact us or visit your nearest branch for a copy.